huoyongkai/Wireless360/README.md

 4. ffmpeg(Use the version with H.265 support)
 5. HM14
 6. matlab
+@note some function may not be used if a system depdendency is not provided

 # CppCollection
 the library the InteractivePanoramic project depends on.
 It enables video encoding/decoding, panoramic video conversion, FEC codecs, NALU formats, multi-process aided simulation and a lot more.